 How Easy Is It to Use WooCommerce?

 If you have experience with WordPress, then managing the backend will be easy for you.
-The WooCommerce settings are placed in the left sidebar of the WordPress under a WooCommerce tab and there you can find your products, orders, settings, reports, etc.
+The WooCommerce settings are placed in the left sidebar of the WordPress under a WooCommerce tab and there you can find your products, orders, blogs, settings, reports, etc.

 WooCommerce works very smoothly since it integrates well with any WordPress theme.
 Doing any store related task like checking orders and adding products will be really simple as the entire WordPress interface is very intuitive.